GetStream/livestreaming-sample-android/README.md

 # livestreaming-sample-android

-Sample implementation of a livestreaming host app and a livestreaming guest app with the Android Video SDK
+Sample implementations for livestreaming host and guest apps with the Android Video SDK